astavonin/presentations/active_objects/presentation.md

 # Concurrent interactions
 ### Shared memory

-- Most common way for cross process/thread interaction in concurrent world;
+- Most common way for cross process/thread interaction in concurrent world.

-- Supported by almost all languages (at least for cross thread communication);
+- Supported by almost all languages (at least for cross thread communication).

-- Fastest way across all other techniques;
+- Fastest way across all other techniques.

 - Error prone: deadlocks and races are very common for shared memory access.